What’s the Right Age for Baby’s Talk?

 There are a few moments that you never want to miss, primarily when those moments are related to your children.
-Your baby’s first talk, glance, first smile, first laugh, first cry, everything is a beautiful memory that lasts for a lifetime.
+Your baby’s talk, glance, first smile, first laugh, first cry, everything is a beautiful memory that lasts for a lifetime.
 Your son’s first step towards you or your daughter’s first word addressing you, you would never want to miss out on such things.

 Well, it is needless to say, but the communication between you and your child begins with the news of his or her arrival.
 And when you lay your eyes for the first time on her, she giggles with laughter, cries for your warmth, points to things that seek her attention.
 But each one of us waits eagerly for them to speak more during their early childhood development.

-Talking about language development skills, it is indeed a slow process.
+Talking about language development skills, a baby’s talk is indeed a slow process.
 It takes quite a long time for children to establish the vocabulary in their memory to register and speak meaningful sentences—usually, baby talks from the early age of six months.
 The first word by babies often comes around between 11 and 14 months of age.
 Most of the time, it is “mama” or “papa,” but it could be any word they have heard the most.
 As they grow up to 16 months, girls register a vocabulary of about 50 words, whereas boys can say an average of around 30 words.
 When babies are two years old, they know 200-300 words that are enough to communicate short sentences with ease.
 By the third birthday, the vocabulary is developed well enough to have advanced conversations with you.

 It is quite exciting and interesting to note that during early childhood development, they understand more than they can express.
 They build their language skills by understanding the language surrounding them.
 So, when you speak to your child or siblings play together, they know and develop their narrative.